SiliconLabs/simplicity_sdk/protocol/z-wave/Apps/zwave_soc_door_lock_keypad/README.md

 ## CLI Support

 In case CLI support is needed, please install zw_cli_common component to the project.
 Please note that the zw_cli_common component will modify the power consumption for every application.

+The default baud rate is 9600, which allows the underlying EUSART module to work in EM2.
+On some development kits (e.g. BRD2603A and BRD2705A), the following command should be applied in Simplicity Studio via the Admin console to adjust the baudrate: `serial vcom config speed 9600`.

 ### Available CLI commands